demisto/content-docs/docs/documentation/readme_file.md

 A video can provide a great addition to the documentation either as a demo video or tutorial.
 The preferred video format is `mp4`.

 ### Videos Stored in GitHub
-Because of their size and in order to keep our main Content repo small, we store large media files in a separate repository: "documentation/images_in_documentation_files".
+Because of their size and in order to keep our main Content repo small, we store large media files in a separate repository.

 To add the video file, open a pull request with the video file at [content-assets](https://github.com/demisto/content-assets/pulls) repository.
 The file should be placed in the directory: `Assets/<PackName>/`.